YuxiangLiu-lyx/titanic/README.md

 simply using xgb without cross validation and add features: Cabin and Embarked and ticket the public score is : 0.78468

-This is a quite simple task and the training set is not large, so I try to use a simple decision tree to solve it.
-Just practice my coding ability.